Money; Types and Forms and Its Functions

-Today, money is an important matter for all things.
-Because money performs various and unavoidable functions.
+Today, money is an important matter for all things because money performs various and unavoidable functions.
 Money helps people to label value for goods and services.
-Any way evolution of money is considering as one of the greatest milestone in the history of human beings.
+Any way evolution of money is considering as one of the greatest milestones in the history of human beings.
 In ancient times, livestock, food grains etc were accepted as money.
-Later many evolutions witnessed in the financial matter.
-And now, we arrived at a destination which enable us to use highly developed form of money like plastic money, e-money etc. Any how, this hub is aimed to understand what is money ? and different types of money and different forms of money and their functions.
+Later many evolutions witnessed in the economic dealings.
+And now, we arrived at a destination which enable us to use highly developed form of money like plastic money, e-money etc. Anyhow, this essay is aimed to understand what is money, and different types of money or different forms of money and their functions.

 What is Money ?